Somkid Jatusripitak

 A mentee of Philip Kotler, he has (co-)authored books on competitiveness and taught marketing at Thai universities.
 He was a co-founder and leader of the Thai Rak Thai Party (TRT) and was mainly responsible for developing the party's progressive and reformist economic and social platform.
 After the party's electoral victory, he served as Deputy Prime Minister, Minister of Finance, and Minister of Commerce in Thaksin Shinawatra's government.
 Following the coup d'état in 2006, the junta chose him as an economic envoy, advocating the royally-endorsed "self-sufficiency" economic agenda.

 As one of 111 executive members of the TRT, he was banned from political activities for five years after the 2006 coup d'état.

 After another military coup in 2014, he served as the junta's advisor on foreign economic relations.
 Since September 2014 he has been a full member of the so-called National Council for Peace and Order.

 Early life

-Somkid was born in Bangkok and grew up in a large, but modest Thai Chinese (Teochew) family, one of 10 children.
-His great-great-grandfather immigrated from China during the reign of the Jiaqing Emperor (early 19th century).
+Somkid was born in Bangkok's Chinatown and grew up in a large, but modest Thai Chinese (Teochew) family, one of 10 children.
+His great-great-grandfather immigrated from Swatow city. (early 19th century).
 Despite being born and raised in Thailand, Somkid still speaks Thai with a strong Chinese accent.
 One of his older brothers, Som Jatusripitak later became president of Siam City Bank and Commerce Minister in Chavalit Yongchaiyudh's government.